-Dr Charles Mynors Awarded ICF’s Exclusive Honorary Fellowship for his Outstanding Contribution to the Forestry Industry
+Dr Mynors Awarded ICF’s Exclusive Honorary Fellowship for his Outstanding Contribution to Trees and Law

 The Institute of Chartered Foresters is delighted and honoured to award Dr Charles Mynors an Honorary Fellowship for his outstanding contribution to the forestry and arboriculture sector.

 This distinguished award is bestowed upon individuals in recognition of notable service to the advancement of forestry and/or arboricultural knowledge.
 It is an exclusive award, with only 14 previously honoured in the Institute’s 90 year history.

 Dr Charles Mynors accepted this prestigious ICF accolade in January 2017.
 The Honorary Fellowship award will be officially presented to Dr Mynors at the forthcoming Trees, People and Built Environment 3 (TPBE3) Conference in Birmingham in April 2017.

 “I am delighted to be awarded this Honorary Fellowship, as I move on to the next phase of my professional career.
 I have greatly enjoyed working with so many people in the tree world over the last 25 or so years, and it is good to know that they seem to have appreciated my input.
 Hopefully, the law is now somewhat clearer than it used to be!
 And, maybe, in my new role I will be able to make at least some further improvements.
 So I am very grateful for the award, and I send my very best wishes to all concerned.
 I look forward to being with you in Birmingham.”